BeatriceVaienti/dsml_project/README.md

 | Flaubert   | 5e-05         | 40         | 16     | 0.596875            |

 #### Confusion Matrices
 The confusion matrices for the CamemBERT and Flaubert models obtained for the best hyperparameters are shown below, along with their accuracy, precision, recall, and F1-score.
+The confusion matrices were obtained by training the models with the best hyperparameters on a train-test split of 80-20 and then predicting on the test set.

+#### Camembert Confusion Matrix
 ![CamemBERT Confusion Matrix](images/camembert_matrix.png)

+#### Flaubert Confusion Matrix
 ![Flaubert Confusion Matrix](images/flaubert_matrix.png)